Skip to main content

 Saanich has identified 20 priority locations – 13 intersections and seven corridors – where improvements could include increased lighting, added crosswalks or traffic calming improvements.

-The municipalities police department will have a roll to play in the safety measures, "by way of education, enforcement and specialized deployment as needed for areas that may have high collisions or be deemed dangerous or unsafe,” said Insp.
+The municipalities police department will have a role to play in the safety measures, "by way of education, enforcement and specialized deployment as needed for areas that may have high collisions or be deemed dangerous or unsafe,” said Insp.
 Damian Kowalewich with the Saanich Police Department.

 There were two road fatalities in the community in 2022, and three in 2023, according to police.
 So far this year, there have been two.